 Once you have a prescription, you should be able to have it filled at your local retail pharmacy or at a compounding pharmacy.
 In some cases, you may also be able to fill it online.
 However, it’s important to know that buying any kind of medication over the internet carries some risks.

 Keep in mind that a valid pharmacy will require a prescription to purchase medications.

-Penile injection therapy is used by men of all ages to treat ED with a variety of causes.
-It can be used long term, though you’ll want to vary injection sites each time you inject.
+Penile injection therapy is used by people of all ages to treat ED with a variety of causes.
+It can be used long-term, though you’ll want to vary injection sites each time you inject.
 This helps avoid creating any scar tissue.